|

 Partners |

 You will work with partners throughout the semester.
-Each partner must complete the full assignment individually, then collaborate to resolve issues.
-Only one final version will be submitted.
+Each partner are expected to complete the full assignment individually, then collaborate to resolve issues.
+Only one final version should be submitted.
 Students should not form larger groups unless explicitly assigned.

 Partnerships will be randomly assigned for all assignments.
 To ensure a successful partnership: